-This is one of the more straightforward metrics you can use to measure the efficacy of your deal desk and the value of the deals it touches.
-Profit can tell you whether the data and insight from the stakeholders at your deal desk are actually paying off.
+This is one of the more straightforward metrics you can use to measure the efficacy of your deal desk.
+Profit tells you if your deal desk is effective and if the work of your stakeholders is paying off.

-If the highly complex deals your deal desk informs aren't as profitable as you'd like them to be, you might want to reevaluate the strategies and materials that come from it.
+If the complex deals your desk informs aren't as profitable as you'd like them to be, you might want to reevaluate your sales cycle.
+Your definition of high-value accounts may change.

 2. Win Rate

-At its core, a deal desk is a resource to support the process of moving highly complex deals through a pipeline.
-Its primary purpose is ensuring that as many of those deals are closed as possible.
+At its core, a deal desk supports the process of moving highly complex deals through the pipeline.
+Its primary purpose is to ensure as many of those deals are closed as possible.